 Anticipated Project Activities

 The project has a data, literature review, writing and presentation component.
-The data component will involve looking at datasets on migration from Mexico and on U.S. and Mexican labor markets.
-Through this work the student will become familiar with some of the key datasets used by policymakers and researchers to analyze migration and labor markets.
-The student also will learn how to present data in an interesting and meaningful way using tables and graphs.
+The data component will involve helping to create a new dataset on laws and resolutions related to immigration passed by state legislatures.
+It also will involve analyzing datasets on migration from the U.S. Through this the student will become familiar with some of the key datasets used by policymakers and researchers to analyze migration.
+The student also will learn how to present data in an interesting and meaningful way to a broad audience using tables and graphs.

-From the U.S. perspective, the literature review will involve finding papers on changes in migration flows to the U.S., and changes to the total number of workers and wages in particular areas and/or industries.
-From the Mexico perspective, the literature review will involve finding papers on changes in migration flows and patterns and their implications (for example, the impact of fewer remittances).
-The writing component will involve writing up commentary on the datasets analyzed, the summary statistics created from them, and a literature review.
+The literature review will involve finding papers on changes in migration flows to the U.S. The writing component will involve writing up commentary on the datasets analyzed, the summary statistics created from them, and a literature review.
 The goal is for students to gain experience writing in economics and to end the project with a written document that synthesizes the work they did during the summer.

 Finally, the student will present preliminary results of the literature review and data analysis in a brown bag held in the Economics department over the summer.
 We have done this over the past several years, and participants include professors in Economics and their Ford Scholars.
 The environment is very collegial, and this is a good way to practice workshopping ideas in front of an audience.